Aerendir/bundle-aws-ses-monitor/src/Resources/doc/Integration.md

                 host: yourapp.com # REQUIRED.
 The hostname of your project when in production.
 ```

-Now you are ready to launch the console commands to create the topics on AWS SNS.
+Now you are ready to launch the console commands to create the topics on AWS SNS and subscribe your app to them.

+The full procedure is described on the AWS SNS documentation "[Sending Amazon SNS Messages to HTTP/HTTPS Endpoints](https://docs.aws.amazon.com/sns/latest/dg/SendMessageToHttp.html)" page.

+The console command will automate all the steps.

 So, run in console:
 ```